Youssef-zr/livewire-post-crud/README.md

 # Laravel CRUD Application with Livewire, Intervention Image, Laravel Collective, and Toastr

 Welcome to the README file for your Laravel CRUD application!
 This project provides a simple CRUD interface to manage posts, utilizing Laravel framework along with Livewire, Intervention Image, Laravel Collective, and Toastr.

 ## Description

 This project allows users to perform CRUD operations on posts without requiring user registration.
 Intervention Image is used for handling image uploads, Laravel Collective for form handling, and Toastr for displaying notifications.

 ## Features

 - Create, Read, Update, and Delete posts.
 - Image upload and display using Intervention Image.
 - Form handling with Laravel Collective.
 - Toastr notifications for user feedback.

 ## Requirements

 - PHP >= 8.1
 - Composer
 - Laravel >= 10.x
--   Node.js (for npm packages if applicable)

 ## Installation